rubyworks/smeagol/README.md

 want to maintain a standalone website, but you want to update it through the Gollum wiki interface, e.g. via GitHub.

-Smeagol also includes a static site generator that can convert a Gollum wiki into a static website to be served by any hosting service.

 Smeagol follows the rules of [Semantic Versioning](http://semver.org/) and uses [TomDoc](http://tomdoc.org/) for inline documentation.